Updated: 5/8/21

 Albert Memorial Clock Tower

-Completed in 1869, the Albert Memorial Clock Tower is one of the best known landmarks in the city of Belfast.
+Completed in 1869, the Albert Memorial Clock Tower is one of the best-known landmarks in the city of Belfast.
 It is a beautiful clock tower that resembles in many ways Big Ben in London.
 The clock tower stands at 113 feet tall and can be seen from many locations around the city.

 Like most things in the city of Belfast, there have been some fairly significant historical events involving the Albert Memorial Clock Tower.
 In January of 1992, the clock tower was damaged by a bomb placed by the Provisional Irish Republican Army outside the nearby River House on High Street.
-If you are interested in learning more about this amazing clock tower and the history behind it, you can book a tour thru Viator.
+If you are interested in learning more about this amazing clock tower and the history behind it, you can book a tour through Viator.

 Falls Street Murals

-Nothing brings out the history and emotion of “the Troubles” more than the murals on Falls Street in Belfast.
-These painted murals vividly tell the story of the conflict and the pain that it caused in Ireland.
 One of the most moving murals is that of protester Bobby Sands (shown below), who died while in custody in 1981 while on a hunger strike.
 I strongly recommend you take a stroll down Falls Street and check out some of these moving memorials.

 Belfast City Hall